arjnich/arjnich.github.io/index.md

 [Machine Learning for Prediction of Pacemaker After TAVR in Patients with Low Stroke Volume Index](https://www.jacc.org/doi/full/10.1016/S0735-1097%2821%2902541-9)

-Journal of the American College of Cardiology 2021
+: Journal of the American College of Cardiology (JACC) 2021

 ## Projects